lpyedge/lpyedge/README.md

 I have also done winform development, cordova multi-end mobile application development, flutter multi-end mobile application development, etc. I have also tried some docker related development use.

-Currently, I have been working in the R&D field for more than 15 years.
-And leading R&D team to continue development.
+Currently, I have been working in R&D for more than 15 years.
+And lead the R&D team to continue to develop.

 I code with :  👇